ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

 ## Setting Up the Prerequisites

 To complete this tutorial, you need:
-1. Docker installed and configured in your machine.
+1. [Docker](https://www.docker.com/) installed and configured in your machine
-2. `kubectl` installed and configured to a Kubernetes cluster.
+2. [Kubectl](https://kubernetes.io/docs/tasks/tools/) installed and configured in a [Kubernetes cluster](https://minikube.sigs.k8s.io/docs/start/)

 ## How Code to Cloud Works